On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Introduction

+\begin{remark} In the conditions of Definition \ref{pencil} the confocal conic pencil is well-defined: $\det(B-\la A)\not\equiv0$ as a function of $\lambda$.
+In the non-Euclidean cases this is obvious, since the matrix $A$ is non-degenerate.
+In the Euclidean case one has $A=\diag(1,1,0)$ and the $x_3$-axis does not lie in $\ker B$: that is, some of the matrix elements $B_{13}$, $B_{23}$, $B_{33}$ is non-zero.
+One has

+in the above right-hand side the identical vanishing of the coefficients at $\la^2$ and at $\la$ would imply that $B_{33}=B_{13}=B_{23}=0$, which is forbidden by our assumptions.
+Hence, $\det(B-\la A)\not\equiv0$.
+Conversely, if in the Euclidean case the $x_3$-axis were contained in the kernel of the matrix $B$, then obviously $\det(B-\la A)\equiv0$, and the confocal pencil would not be well-defined. \end{remark}

-\begin{remark} In the Euclidean case, when $\Sigma=\{ x_3=1\}$, $A=(1,1,0)$ the above notion of confocal conics coincides with the classical one.
-In the Euclidean case the kernel $K_{\la}$ is two-dimensional for some $\la$, if and only if the confocal conics under question are concentric circles; the corresponding geodesics $\Gamma_{\la}(H)$ are the lines through their common center. \end{remark}
+\begin{remark} The matrix $B$ is uniquely defined modulo transformation $B\mapsto \mu B-\la A$, $\mu\neq0$ (i.e., modulo $\rr A$ and up to constant factor) by the corresponding confocal pencil.
+In the Euclidean case, when $\Sigma=\{ x_3=1\}$, $A=(1,1,0)$, the above notion of confocal conics coincides with the classical one.
+In the Euclidean case the kernel $K_{\la}$ is two-dimensional for some $\la$, if and only if the confocal conics under question are concentric circles; then the corresponding geodesics $\Gamma_{\la}(H)$ are the lines through their common center. \end{remark}

-\Ga{\Gamma} \begin{definition} A billiard $\Omega\subset\Sigma$ with a countably piecewise smooth boundary is {\it countably confocal,} if its boundary consists of arcs of confocal conics (at least one conical arc is present) and may be some geodesic segments so that the ambient geodesic of each geodesic segment of the boundary belongs to the following list of {\it admissible geodesics}.
-Here $B$ is the matrix defining the confocal conic pencil given by the conical arcs in $\partial\Omega$.